What is The Best Dog Food?

-What is the best dog food to give to your beloved Shetland Sheepdog?
+What is the best dog food to give to your beloved fur friend?

-Is it safe enough to give him kibble only or should you be giving fresh foods as well?
-And what is all the fuss about dog food scams - are some brands really bad for your dog's health?
+Is it safe enough to give him dry kibble only?
+Or should you give fresh foods as well?
+What's the deal with dog food scams - are some brands really bad for your dog's health?
 How often should you give dog chews and is it really necessary to give supplements?

-At the other end of the scale, you have dedicated dog-lovers who only ever prepare fresh dog meals from scratch - food fit for kings!
-(Well, fit for humans at least.)
-This approach is fantastic for your dog BUT it does take more careful planning to ensure you get all the essential nutrients into your Sheltie's diet.
-It is also more expensive and time consuming, which is why we lean toward a quality kibble, together with good dogs chews for healthy teeth and gums.
+At the high end of the scale, you have premium dog food brands and dedicated dog lovers who prepare fresh dog meals from scratch.
+Food fit for kings!
+The latter is fantastic for your dog, but it does take more planning to ensure you get the essential nutrients into your dog's diet.
+It's also more expensive and time consuming, which is why we lean toward a quality kibble, together with good dogs chews for healthy teeth and gums.

-If your dog is primarily eating kibble, make sure you buy a decent brand of dog food.
-It's no secret that many supermarket pet foods now contain some very dubious sources of meat in their dry kibble food.
+1. The Source of Meat - It's no secret that many supermarket pet foods now contain some very dubious sources of meat in their dry kibble food.
 As sickening as it may sound, these sources include euthanized pets and road kill.
-They also use any kind of slaughterhouse by-product, including animals treated with hormones and other drugs which are not destroyed by the cooking process.
-This could be harmful to your dog.
+They are also legally allowed to use any kind of slaughterhouse by-product, including animals treated with hormones and other drugs which are not destroyed by the cooking process.
+These could obviously be harmful to your dog.

-2. The Meat vs Grain Ratio - The other problem with mediocre kibble is the amount of meat vs grain.
-For the last decade, a lot of pet food manufacturers have turned to cheap grain ingredients to form a large part of the mix.
+2. The Meat vs Grain Ratio - The other problem with mediocre kibble is the amount of meat compared to grain.
+For the last decade, a lot of pet food manufacturers have turned to cheap grain ingredients to bulk up their product.
 In turn, the meat and protein content is reduced.
-This is very bad for your dog.
-In the wild, dogs eat mostly raw meat and bones, with a little vegetation found in the belly of their prey.
-In domesticated dogs, we should try to replicate this diet where at all possible - a mostly grain diet is woefully inadequate.
+This is very bad for your dog, who evolved to eat mostly raw meat and bones, with a little vegetation found in the belly of their prey.
+In domesticated dogs, we should try to replicate this diet where at all possible.
+A heavy grain diet is woefully inadequate.

 When browsing the dry dog food brands, don't make your choice based on price alone.
 Here's a list of ingredients to avoid like the plague: